-- 2.20 The Grovehill area was the second neighbourhood of the New Town development of Hemel Hempstead.
-The two phased development was completed in the early 1970s and comprised largely of residential development, primarily built in the latter phase, with large open spaces incorporated into the area.
-Henry Wells Square provides the 'heart' of the Grovehill neighbourhood and provides local amenities including a supermarket, a chemist, a post office and a medical and dental surgery. - 2.21 Further facilities and services are located in Hemel Hempstead town centre and Two Waters and Apsley to the south of the site. - 2.22 The site is also close to the hamlet of Piccotts End and the Old Town of Hemel Hempstead.
-Both are designated as Conservation Areas.
+- 2.21 The Grovehill area was the second neighbourhood of the New Town development of Hemel Hempstead.
+The two phased development was completed in the early 1970s and comprised largely of residential development with large open spaces incorporated into the area. - 2.22 Henry Wells Square provides the 'heart' of the Grovehill neighbourhood and provides local amenities including a supermarket, a chemist, a post office and a medical and dental surgery.
+Further facilities and services are located in Hemel Hempstead town centre and Two Waters and Apsley to the south of the area. - 2.23 The site is also close to the hamlet of Piccotts End and the Old Town of Hemel Hempstead, both of which are designated as Conservation Areas.